RebelMythik/AntiVillagerLag/README.md

 ## Features of the Plugin

 Nametags will not be used when renaming villagers.
 This is just to allow easy renaming of all villagers and not have to spend a bunch of resources getting nametags which wil discourage players from wanting to do it.
+There is a cooldown between renaming villagers to prevent exploiting vanilla restocking and the plugin restocking from both happening in a single day.

 Automatically restocks villagers at two set times which are configurable.